-Yet while the incident occurred in China, it looks like child brides may also be an American problem as well, The New York Times reports.
+While this incident occurred in China, it appears child brides may also be an American problem, The New York Times reports.

-Parents from a wide variety of religious groups ranging from Christian to Catholic, Buddhist, Hindu, Muslim and more have allowed their kids to marry adults.
+Parents from a wide variety of religious groups, ranging from Christian to Catholic, Buddhist, Hindu, Muslim and beyond, have allowed their children to marry adults.

-Records indicate between 1995 and 2012, 3,481 children were married in New Jersey, with most given parental consent.
+Records indicate between the years 1995 and 2012, 3,481 children were married in New Jersey, with most having parental consent.

-While many of the children were 16 or 17 years old, some were as young as 13 -- and yet still given consent by a judge.
+While many of the children were 16 or 17-years-old, some were as young as 13, yet still given consent by a judge.